reactjs/react.dev/src/content/learn/responding-to-events.md

 ### Passing event handlers as props {/*passing-event-handlers-as-props*/}

 Often you'll want the parent Component to specify a child's event handler.
-Consider buttons: depending on where you're using a `Button` component, you might want to execute a different function—perhaps one plays a movie and another uploads an image.
+Consider buttons: depending on where you're using a `Button` Component, you might want to execute a different function—perhaps one plays a movie and another uploads an image.

 To do this, pass a prop the Component receives from its parent as the event handler like so: